Winning the Heisman Trophy Does Not Guarantee NFL Success

 The following op-ed was submitted by sports agent Eugene T. Lee.
 Mr. Lee is President/CEO – ETL Associates, Inc. and may found on Twitter – @EugeneTLee.

 With the Heisman Trophy being awarded this weekend, another college football season slowly comes to a close.
-The Heisman Trophy, awarded to the best college football player in a given season, has always received a great deal of fanfare, but has the “professional” significance of this award lost some of its luster?
+The Heisman Trophy with a perpetual base, awarded to the best college football player in a given season, has always received a great deal of fanfare, but has the “professional” significance of this award lost some of its luster?

 Allow me to explain; all you need to do is take a look at the list of Heisman Trophy winners over the past 25 years.
 With all due respect, you have a lot more Jason Whites and Ron Daynes than you do Charles Woodsons and Barry Sanders.
 Players who win this prestigious award, as evidenced over the past 25 years, are rarely great NFL players, let alone future Hall of Famers.